 - Vegan Adaptation: Use dairy-free cheddar-style cheese, plant-based butter, and a vegan-friendly sweetener.

-For more creative variations of classic recipes, check out this guide to eggplant casseroles, which highlights the flexibility of traditional dishes.
+For more creative variations of classic recipes, check out this guide to eggplant casseroles, highlighting traditional dishes’ flexibility.

 Serving Suggestions

-Pineapple casserole is a versatile dish that pairs well with a variety of mains and sides.
-Here are some ideas to create a memorable meal:
+Pineapple casserole is a dish that complements a range of mains and sides.
+Here are some ideas to inspire a memorable meal:

 - Grilled Chicken: A lighter protein option that balances the richness of the casserole.